milanpro/ClusteringStreamData-Kafka/README.md

 ## Getting Started

-1) Clone the repository via `git clone ...`
+1. Clone the repository via `git clone git@github.com:milanpro/ClusteringStreamData-Kafka.git`
+2. Start Docker deamon
-2) Build the application docker images by running `gradle dockerBuildImage` inside the folder
+3. Build the application docker images by running `gradle dockerBuildImage` inside the folder
-3) Start the docker deamon and run `docker-compose up` to start the kafka cluster locally
+4. Run `docker-compose up` to start the kafka cluster locally
-4) Connect to `localhost:5656` with the browser of your choice
+5. Connect to `localhost:5656` with the browser of your choice

+## Known Issues

+### Frontend

+- Input fields for changing etcd values are not sanity checked and might break the execution
+- Sometimes all clustered ClusterCells disappear, which seems to be a SerDes problem